-- 30% of your grade will be determined by laboratory assignments. - 40% of your grade will be determined by two midterm examinations (20% each). - 5% of your grade will be determined by completion of homeworks and any other additional assignments given throughout the semester - 25% of your grade will be determined by a cumulative final examination. - Up to 2% will be added to your grade at the professor's discretion based on active participation during lecture and laboratory periods.
+- 10% of your grade will be determined by your attendance. - 40% of your grade will be determined by laboratory assignments. - 30% of your grade will be determined by two midterm examinations (15% each). - 5% of your grade will be determined by completion of homework and any other additional assignments given throughout the semester - 15% of your grade will be determined by the final examination. - Up to 2% will be added to your grade at the professor's discretion based on active participation during lecture and laboratory periods.

 I will grade on a ten-point grading scale.
-I will NOT round any grades.
-An 89.51 will be classified as a B+
+I will round your grades.
+An 89.51 will be classified as a A-